Experience Rowan County, NC History

 Description: For over one hundred years, the China Grove Roller Mill was in continuous operation and was a meeting place for the agricultural community surrounding the town of China Grove.
 Farmers came to sell their grain for flour and corn meal production, to purchase farm necessities, and to socialize.
 When visitors enter the roller mill, they are transported to an earlier time.

 1st block W. Fisher St., Salisbury, NC 28144

-Description: One of Salisbury and Rowan County's most famous attactions.
-This mural painted by Salisbury native, Cynvia Arthur Rankin features an authentic look at the turn-of-the-century downtown Salisbury.
+Description: One of Salisbury and Rowan County's most famous attractions.
+This mural painted by Salisbury native, Cynvia Arthur Rankin, features an original look at turn-of-the-century downtown Salisbury.
 There are over 100 local citizens dressed in period costumes represented in the mural.
-The mural has appeared nationally on NBC and has been featured numerous times in area newspapers, national publications, magazines and brochures.
+The mural has appeared nationally on NBC and featured numerous times in area newspapers, national publications, magazines and brochures.

 210 Old Concord Rd., Salisbury, NC 28144